Market gardens in the West Kootenay: Bringing fresh produce, meat and more to local tables

 Where to buy local food in Wyndell

-Kootenay Natural Meats: Quality meat raised naturally, offering grass-fed Angus beef, lamb, heritage pork, chickens and turkeys.
+Kootenay Natural Meats: Quality meat raised naturally, offering grass-fed Angus beef, lamb, heritage pork, rabbit, chicken and turkey.
 We also sell unpasteurized honey and farm fresh eggs.
 Please call ahead for orders.
 Phone: 250-428-4034.

 Webbers Mountainside Cherries: A small, family-run cherry orchard offering fresh cherries, chocolate-covered cherries and freshly-pressed cherry juice.
 5293 Bossio Road.
 Phone: 250-866-5573.